AI4SC/archi-guesser/README.md

 - The game should be interactive and engage the users;
 - The game should be multi-sensory to address multiple learning channels.

+# Install
+ArchiGuesser is using cached images generated with Midjourney and poems generated with ChatGPT and ElevenLabs.
+It is possible to generate these datasets as explained below.
+However, we recommend to install a zipped release under github releases as it contains the code and data.

+Please send us an email if someone wants to get the 3D models for the haptic interface.

 # Run
 ArchiGuesser is a webpage build on Python Dash.